If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 - Loading onto a shipping vessel.
 Your container will be loaded into the hull or onto the deck of a large ship.
 This is done using a large crane and each ship can hold thousands of twenty-foot containers.

 - Unloading at the destination port.
 The process will be reversed at the destination and your goods will be loaded onto trucks for final mile delivery.
+They can even be delivered to your own warehouses if you participate in a consignment inventory model.

 What Kind of Goods Can I Send with Bulk Shipping?